-As of February 18, 2022 we had 31,860 thousand shares of Class A Common Stock outstanding and less than 1 thousand shares of Class B Common Stock outstanding, each of which is convertible at any time into an equal number of shares of Class A Common Stock.
+As of February 17, 2023 we had 31.1 million shares of Class A Common Stock outstanding and no shares of Class B Common Stock outstanding.
 In addition, shares of Class A Common Stock are issuable upon the exercise of outstanding stock options or the vesting of outstanding equity awards, and certain shares are reserved for future issuance under our equity compensation plans.